fasterhorses-tech/website/README.md

 - do we use the orange-600 color as accent?
 - reduced legal shit into one page
 - next:
-  - add legal information (low prio)
-  - fix dark mode toggle icon situation (icon is not visible and alignment with links is off vertically)
-  - find / try out design elements that work
+  - find / try out recurring design elements that work (squares? shapes?)
   - see if the font is working out, maybe change? do we want a more "architecture" look?
   - add more sections to the home page
   - check out the structure of the browser company - shall we add a prominent value section?